fletchjp/MERG-Arduino-Software/README.md

  ### Arduino CBUS Logo

  There is also now an Arduino CBUS logo which is being used as seen above for Arduino CBUS projects.

- ## Software for MERG Arduino projects

- I am aiming to help MERG members to collect together Arduino software for projects.

- Some projects will make use of libraries which are already somewhere else on Github.

- Each separate project will be in a separate GitHub repository which could be one thing or a group of related things.

- ## Licence

- I need to sort out the licence situation before creating and publishing any more repositories.

- I am thinking of using the CC BY-NC-SA as used by Duncan Greenwood and recommended.
-I have found the full text.
-I have not yet found the text of the summary which he uses.

  ## MERG Knowledgebase